By using this site, you agree to the Privacy Policy and Terms of Use.

 • Equity in governance, capacity building, and authorship rights are prerequisites for sustainable adoption; technical design alone cannot overcome institutional mistrust.

-• Cybersecurity and data infrastructure gaps in low- and middle-income countries remain the primary constraint to global implementation.
+• Cybersecurity and data infrastructure gaps in low- and middle-income countries remain a primary constraint to global implementation.

-• WHO-coordinated standardization of data schemas and ontologies is essential; lack of global agreement on encoding disease information fragments federated networks.
+• Standardization of data schemas and ontologies is essential; lack of global agreement on encoding disease information fragments federated networks.

 Frequently asked questions